 Figure 4 shows simulated annual-mean precipitation distributions compared with the GPCP and CMAP observational estimates.
 Two sets of observational estimates are presented here to illustrate the uncertainty in observations.
 In observations (Figure 4a and 4b), massive precipitation can be found in regions of Asian monsoon and midlatitude storm tracks over the northwest Pacific and Atlantic Oceans.
 In the tropics, the primary peaks are located in the eastern Indian Ocean and Maritime Continent regions.
-Furthermore, two zonal precipitation bands are located at $0^{\circ} - 10^{\circ}$ N in the equatorial Pacific and Atlantic oceans, respectively, constituting the northern ITCZ.
-The southern South Pacific convergence zone (SPCZ) is mainly located around 5°S - 10°S near the western Pacific warm pool region and experiences a southeast tilt as it extends eastward into the central Pacific.
-In the southeast Pacific, the SPCZ, the west coast of South America, and the northern ITCZ bound a triangular-shaped dry region, which is dominated by stratocumulus and trade cumulus.
-While the main spatial patterns of observed precipitation climatology are properly reproduced, prominent double ITCZ biases develop in the simulation of tropical precipitation in REF cmip (Figure 4c).
+Furthermore, two zonal precipitation bands are located at 0° - 10°N in the equatorial Pacific and Atlantic oceans, respectively, constituting the northern ITCZ.
+The southern South Pacific convergence zone (SPCZ) is 265 mainly located around 5°S - 10°S near the western Pacific warm pool region and experiences a southeast tilt as it extends eastward into the central Pacific.
+In the southeast Pacific, the SPCZ, the west coast of South America, and the northern ITCZ bound a triangular-shaded dry region, which is dominated by stratocumulus and trade cumulus.
+While the main spatial patterns of observed precipitation climatology are properly reproduced, prominent double ITCZ biases develop in the simulation of tropical precipitation in REF_cmip (Figure 4c).
 Specifically, the simulated SPCZ does not tilt southeastward as that in the observation but overly extends eastward, leading to the excessive precipitation in the central and eastern equatorial Pacific.
-The precipitation band of > 3 mm day-1 between 10°S and 5°S extends as far east as 90°W. Also, a spurious precipitation band appears in the southern Atlantic at 10°S - 0°.
+The precipitation band of > 3 mm day-1 between 10°S and 5°S extends as far east as 90°W. Also, a spurious precipitation band appears in the southern Atlantic at $10^{\circ}\text{S} - 0^{\circ}$.
 In contrast, NEW cmip significantly reduces the SPCZ bias in the central and eastern equatorial Pacific and produces no rain belt in the tropical southern Atlantic (Figure 4d).
 The precipitation of > 3 mm day-1 between 10°S and 5°S is confined to west of 130°W in the Pacific Ocean.
-A more detailed plot with differences of annual-mean precipitation rates between NEW cmip and REF cmip is shown in Figure 5.
-The differences are mainly presented in the tropics, with decreased precipitation in the western Pacific, the SPCZ, the equatorial Atlantic oceans over 0-10°S, and western Indian ocean.
-Particularly, the precipitation rates over the SPCZ and the equatorial southern Atlantic are reduced up to 4 mm day-1, leading to an alleviation of the double ITCZ bias in the NEW cmip experiment.